-All tuition and fees are due August 15th unless enrolled in a monthly payment plan.
+All tuition and fees are due August 15th (Fall) or January 15th (Spring) unless enrolled in a monthly payment plan.
 Registration for subsequent semesters will not be permitted if payments are not kept up-to-date.

-Diplomas, registration, and official transcripts are withheld from students and alumni who have not met their financial obligations to the College.
-The College also reserves the right to cancel registration and evict students from residence halls and the board plans if their accounts are in arrears, and to exclude a student with significant financial obligations to the College from participating in graduation ceremonies.
+Diplomas and official transcripts are withheld from students and alumni who have not met their financial obligations to the College.
+The College also reserves the right to cancel registration and evict students from residence halls and the board plan if their accounts are in arrears and to exclude a student with significant financial obligations to the College from participating in graduation ceremonies.

 Billing and payment procedures

 Semester billing statements are made available online via the my.lakeforest.edu portal and are only mailed to the home address if requested.
 Family members must be enrolled in the Parent Portal in order to receive information from the Business Office.

 To pay your student account balance online (student ID# required), log into your Forester Account at lakeforest.myonplanu.com.
 There you can make a one-time payment or establish a payment plan for the balance due on your account.

 - Forester Payment Plan – Available in 5, 4, or 3-month options all beginning in July

 - Make a One-Time Payment – eCheck, Credit Card, Wire Transfer (International and Domestic).
 Please note, debit cards are associated with a bank account number and routing numbers.